 Minimum Auth The minimum number of characters the Code Length authentication code consists of.
 By default: 4.
 Maximum Auth The maximum number of characters the Code Length authentication code consists of.
 By default: 4.
 Manual If ANI authentication is disabled or fails for some Authentication reason, users will still be able to authenticate their identities by using their PIN numbers when this option is enabled.
-PIN When the Check Service Password option Translation is enabled and the PIN Translation Rule is set, Rule the IVR application modifies the collected PIN according to the PIN translation rule that allows the use of an ANI-based account (for example, ani442031234567) for PIN authentication. champie, am (1200120 1007) for the tautiendediction This provides your end users, normally identified by caller IDs (ANI/CLI), with the option of making calls from other phone numbers without having to input hard-to-remember PIN numbers.
-Auto If the user's ANI is not found and PIN Registration authentication is successful, the user will be 110810111111 prompted to register his ANI for future PINless dialing.
+PIN When the Check Service Password option Translation is enabled and the PIN Translation Rule is set, Rule the IVR application modifies the collected PIN according to the PIN translation rule that allows the use of an ANI-based account (for example, ani442031234567) for PIN authentication.
+This provides your end users, normally identified by caller IDs (ANI/CLI), with the option of making calls from other phone numbers without having to input hard-to-remember PIN numbers.
+Auto If the user's ANI is not found and PIN Registration authentication is successful, the user will be inegiotration prompted to register his ANI for future PINless dialing.
 If the user confirms, the ANI number he is calling from is added as an alias to his account.
 The next time a call is made from that phone number, it will be authenticated by the ANI and he will not be asked to enter a PIN number.
 Auto When this option is enabled, the IVR will not ask for Registration confirmation before registering a user's ANI for Without future PINless dialing.
-Confirmation O This option is available only when the Auto Registration option is selected.
+Confirmation ruture i mytess channig.
+Commination This option is available only when the Auto This option is available only when the Auto Minimum Carl Registration option is selected.
 Minimum Card Minimum length of a card number.
 By default: 11.
 Length Maximum Card Maximum length of a card number.
 By default: 11.
 Length Maximum Specify maximum number of attempts for user to Login Attempts enter a card number.
 By default: 3.
-Check Service Use this option to increase the security of a PIN-less Password dialing service or to allow end users to input their "ANI numbers" confirmed by service passwords for PIN authentication: • None o For ANI authentication - The IVR application will never prompt the

-- user for their service password after successful authentication by ANI. - For PIN authentication It will be successful only if the user's account doesn't have a service password specified.
-This is a common use case for prepaid card services.
+Check Service Use this option to increase the security of a PIN-less Password dialing service or to allow end users to input their "ANI numbers" confirmed by service passwords for PIN authentication: None • For ANI authentication - The IVR application will never prompt the user for their service password after successful authentication by ANI.
+For PIN authentication - It will be successful only if the user's account doesn't have a service password specified.
+This is a common use case for prepaid card services. • Always For ANI authentication - The IVR application will always prompt the user for their service password.
+For PIN authentication - The IVR application will prompt the user for their service password as long as the password is defined.
+Only PIN For ANI authentication - The IVR application will never prompt the user for their service password.
+This is a common use case for ANI services.
+For PIN authentication - The IVR application will prompt the user for their service password as long as the password is defined.
+Only ANI For ANI authentication - The IVR application will always prompt the user for their service password.
+For PIN authentication - It will be successful only if the user's account doesn't have any service password defined.
+This is a common use case for PIN services.
+For example, in case of the Always or Only ANI options, the IVR will do the following: upon collecting an ANI number, the IVR prompts the user for their password and uses it for account validation (the password provided must match the account's service password).
+NOTE : If the account has an empty service password field, any user input will match it.